Last Updated on September 13, 2023

 Certain buildings and sights become emblems of a country.
 In Rome it’s the Colosseo, in Paris La Tour Eiffel and in London Big Ben.
 In Berlin the signature attraction is Brandenburger Tor.

 Built in 1791 as one of the gates of the city, the 12-columned triumphal arch links the stylish Unter den Linden with the popular Tiergarten city park.
 Over the past two centuries numerous notables – including Prussian emperors, Napoleon and Hitler – marched through it.
 Following World War II it was walled into the Russian sector of the divided Berlin.
 Now, with the wall gone, it once again stands in all its triumphal splendor.
+It is certainly one of the top places to visit in the city.

 Today you can see the Berlin Wall via car, tour bus, bike, Segway or by foot.
 If you choose the latter and want to walk the wall you can rent the popular Mauer Guide, a GPS-integrated “wall guide” that traces its path through the city.
 The device, which costs €10 per day to rent, includes historical film and sound clips on 22 points of interest, with stops at the five key locations, and allows you to zoom in and out on a digital map.

-Uber Culture on Museum Island
+Über Culture on Museum Island

 Berlin is one of the world’s great cities for museums, with more than 170 institutions.
-Many of the most famous are grouped together on small Museum Island in the River Spree, which is a UNESCO World heritage Site.
+Many of the most famous are together on small Museum Island in the River Spree, which is a UNESCO World heritage Site.

 On the island you’ll find the Bode (sculpture and Byzantine art), the Pergamonmuseum (one of the best collections of antiquities in Europe), the Altes (Etruscan, Roman and Greek antiquities), the Neues Museum (best known for its Egyptian collection) and the Alte Nationalgalerie (modern art).
 Several bridges span the Spree allowing access to the island, one of the most popular being on Unter den Linden.